 What undesireable frequencies should you be aware of?

 Rather than looking for the parts of a track that you like and then boosting them up, find the parts of the track that bother your ears.
 Then, cut them down.
 Usually, you can do this with a high Q (narrow), and sweep through until you find a noise that’s particularly harsh or conflicts with something else that you want to have more prominence.
 Then, you can lower the Q and cut that part out.

-This gets rid of the unsavory aspects of your music without the side-effects that come along with boosting (introducing noise and distortion).
+This gets rid of the unsavory aspects of your music without introducing noise and distortion, something that often happens with heavy-handed boosting.
 When you’re done, you can raise the overall master volume up to a pleasing volume and still have a natural-sounding mix.

-Some audiophiles will tell you that they need headphones that can reproduce sounds well above 20 kHz, which is B.S.
-Humans can only hear up to 20 kHz, and unless your audiophile friend is part-dolphin, they can’t hear a damn thing that goes above that frequency.
+Some audiophiles will tell you that they need headphones that can reproduce sounds well above 20kHz, which is questionable.
+Humans can only hear up to 20kHz, and unless your audiophile friend is part-dolphin, they can’t hear a thing that goes above that frequency.
 Want proof?
 Just download any dog whistle app and see how far up you can push it and still hear the tone.
-Can you even hear the tone that’s playing down below?
-To be completely honest, I can’t either, so I’m just going to assume my computer did what it was supposed to when making this.

 Get rid of the extreme lows (add a high-pass filter)